 “These were incredibly important years for our company, and we remain grateful for the opportunities everyone in the industry gave us at that time,” said Kraus.
 “The trust and support of our customers, partners, and owners propelled us on a track of success and we are committed to continuing on that path.”

 With 345 percent growth over three years, Greenfire was named the #1 Fastest Growing Company in 2017 by the Milwaukee Business Journal.
-“That was a very exciting achievement for us, and it really set the tone for our company moving forward,” said Jeb Meier, Greenfire’s Chief Operating Officer.
+“That was a very exciting achievement for us, and it really set the tone for our company moving forward,” said Jeb Meier, Greenfire’s President.
 “Achieving that goal was a feather in our cap and affirmation that we were competing in the industry as a major player.”

 In 2017, Greenfire’s work in multi-family developments was expansive.
 “We managed the development of nine multi-family projects in Milwaukee delivering 626 units to the market,” said Meier.
 “Several of those projects became award-winning buildings.”
 Greenfire was also named the Minority-Owned Business of the Year by Daily Reporter and was ranked #40 on the Best of the Best list by Midwest Real Estate News Magazine.